pomeloshark/paperwiki-example/collections/_wiki/Sample page.md

 You can include as many images as you want in a page, but if you want the page to have a header image, you can specify that using the `image` key in your front matter.
 The value can be a URL, or a relative link such as `/assets/images/image.png`.
 The image and any associated caption (optional, but recommended) will be wrapped in `figure` and `figcaption` tags.

 The last two sidebar components are `quickstats` and `quicknotes`.
-Any key-value pairs under `quickstats` will be iterated through in table form, while `quicknotes` contains any other data that doesn't fit in a table --- this might be where you put, say, the signature of a famous person, or the motto of a university.
+Any key-value pairs under `quickstats` will be iterated through in table form, while `quicknotes` contains any other data that doesn't fit in a table --- this might be where you put, say, the signature of a famous person, or the map or flag of a nation.

 Any of these elements can be omitted.